-Emigrant Campground (10 sites, first-come, first-serve, year-round, free) is a tiny tent-only campground located at the junction of Highway 190 and Emigrant Canyon Road.
+Emigrant Campground (10 sites, first-come, first-served, year-round, free) is a tiny tent-only campground located at the junction of Highway 190 and Emigrant Canyon Road.
 It’s a pretty spot that more closely resembles a day-use area.
 Sites are small, close together, and exposed to the open desert.
 It’s too small to serve as a base camp for several days, but it will do in a pinch.
 At 2,100 feet elevation and with no shade, it can be uncomfortably hot in summer, although cooler than the valley floor (but almost any place is cooler than the valley floor).
 Amenities include picnic tables, drinking water, and restrooms with flush toilets.

 Emigrant is located directly off paved Highway 190, approximately 21 miles east of Panamint Springs, so it’s easy to access and centrally located.